trychlos/pwix-forums/README.md

     Provide a default value for new forums `publicWriter` parameter, defaulting to `FRS_USER_EMAILVERIFIED`.

+- `forums.publicWriterAppFn`

+    An application-provided function to determine if a logged-in user is allowed to participate to a public forum.

+    The `forum` object is provided as single argument; the function must return `true` to allow the currently logged-in user is allowed to write in the forum.

+    This parameter is only considered when `publicWriter` is `FRS_USER_APPFN` for the considered forum.

+    Default is a function which returns `false`.

 - `forums.moderation`

     Provide a default value for new forums `moderation` parameter, defaulting to `FRS_MODERATE_APRIORI`.